gustrd/shakesearch/README.md

 ## Technical Enhancements

-Although the focus of this work was on the user's perspective, we have made several technical enhancements to improve the codebase, including:
+Although the focus of this work was on the user's perspective, I have made several technical enhancements to improve the codebase, including:

 - Code documentation with comments;
 - Inclusion of unit testing and end-to-end testing to the code;